sergey-kvachenok/gymFuel/.agent-os/instructions/core/execute-task.md

 <step number="5" name="task_execution">

-### Step 5: Task and Sub-task Execution
+### Step 5: Multi-Agent Task Execution

-Execute the parent task and all sub-tasks in order using test-driven development (TDD) approach.
+Execute the parent task and all sub-tasks using the multi-agent role system, switching between agents until the task is correctly implemented and all tests pass.

 <typical_task_structure>
 <first_subtask>Write tests for [feature]</first_subtask>